omerwase/Lane-Lines-Detection/writeup.md

 1) One possible solution to identifying curved lanes would be to treat each Hough line as its own line and find a curved line for which the Hough lines are a tangent.
 I did not spend too much time on this since there is another project later in the course, which I believe address this issue.

 2) Instead of spliting Hough lines based on the middle of the image, they can be split based on their slope.
 This should somewhat address the issue of the car's camera pointing away from the middle of the road.

+3) The camera's position in the car will need to be fixed.
+If the hood of the car is part of the image it will need to be removed through the mask.